evilnose/PyRKViewer/docs/source/Tutorial.rst

     + Random Seed: The randomizing seed for the code.
 This is a setting you won’t need to worry about too much unless you purposely want a lot of different random networks with the same features.

-- Auto Layout: This utility automatically gives you a “nice” layout of your network.
-NOTE: This has not been implemented for multiple compartments, and doesn’t behave well for complex reactions.
+- Auto Layout: This utility automatically gives you a “nice” layout of your network. **NOTE**: This has not been implemented for multiple compartments, and doesn’t behave well for complex reactions.
 This is under work, and will be cleaned by version 2.
 The parameters:

 .. image:: ../fotos/S6.png
 *(Figure 6)*